Arrival to your starting hotel in valley “Hochpustertal” in the heart of the Dolomites.

 - Train station Niederdorf or Toblach (depending on your first hotel)

-- Free Parking in Niederdorf/Toblach at a public parking close to the hotel
+- Free unattended car park Parking in the valley at a public parking close to the hotel